 This course is designed for anyone interested in learning more about the fundamentals of typography.
 Students will learn about type weight, ...
 More »

-Learn what makes for effective advertising visuals and apply concepts learned in Unit 1 and tools learned in Unit 2 to create magazine, news...
+Learn about what makes for effective brochure, catalog and direct mail design and apply concepts learned in Level 1 and tools learned in Lev...
 More »

-Apply concepts learned in Unit 1 and tools learned in Unit 2 to create a family of icons, symbols and/ or logos to incorporate into your por...
+Apply concepts learned in Level 1 and tools learned in Level 2 to create a family of icons, symbols and/ or logos to incorporate into your p...
 More »

 Whether you plan to freelance or manage a firm, graphic designers need to understand the nuts and bolts of the business.
 Learn how to uncove...
 More »

 This course is designed for adult students who want to develop fundamental drawing skills.
-You will learn how to render realistic drawings b...
+You will learn how to render realistic drawing...
 More »

 Explore the basic techniques needed to plan and create finished watercolor paintings for framing or for the illustration market by experimen...
 More »